+What are financial goals examples?
 What are the three types of financial goals that will benefit you?

 The New Year is upon us and you’re ready to set financial goals.
-All you know for sure is that you want to save more, pay off credit card debt or student loans and maybe get rich.
+All you know for sure is that you want to save more, pay off credit card debt or student loans, and maybe get rich.
 Maybe you even set a new year’s resolution to do just that.

 What are financial goals examples?